xiqtcacf/JavaBantengBaliCattles-Scripts/README.md

 Script to estimate Confidence interval using Fastsimcoal2;

-Script to perform simulations and calculate their Fst and pi;
+Script to perform simulations and calculate their Fst and pi during revision;

 All 14 demographic model design for estimating domestication event by Fastsimcoal2.